-Students in the Integrated Mathematics Major/Single Subject Credential Program (also called the Blended Program in Mathematics) begin their pedagogical studies while they are completing the mathematics courses required for the Bachelor's degree in mathematics.
-The mathematics requirements include all of the courses required for the subject matter program in mathematics (see above), and Math 198.
+Students in the Integrated Mathematics Major/Single Subject Credential Program (also called the Blended Program in Mathematics) begin their pedagogical studies while they are completing the mathematics courses required for the Bachelor's degree in Mathematics.
+The mathematics requirements include all of the courses required for the subject matter program in mathematics (see above), and MATH 198.
 Students who are interested in being admitted to the Blended Program in Mathematics must plan ahead, and must see their advisor as soon as possible.
-A sample schedule (starting with the third year) is shown below.